Facilitator-Cards/facilitator-cards/content/the-secret-to-participation.md

 title = "The Secret to Participation"

 +++
-This page host all the follow-up resources from the session **The Secret to Participation is Facilitation**!
+This page hosts all the follow-up resources from the session **The Secret to Participation is Facilitation**!
 If there is anything you were hoping would be on this page and is not, please reach out to Meg at [Meg@facilitator.cards]().

 ## The Agenda